Research Updated Medically Reviewed 11 min read

 The CALGB prognostic model (Herndon et al., Chest 1998; Edwards et al., Thorax 2000) identified poor performance status, non-epithelioid histology, male sex, low hemoglobin, and high white blood cell count as independent poor prognostic factors, with median survival ranging from about 14 months in the best group to roughly 4 months in the worst.

-The EORTC prognostic score (Curran et al., J Clin Oncol 1998) used six factors including WHO performance status and stratified patients into low-risk (median survival 11.4 months) and high-risk (5.5 months) groups in the pre-immunotherapy era.
+The EORTC prognostic score (Curran et al., J Clin Oncol 1998) used five factors including WHO performance status and stratified patients into good-prognosis and poor-prognosis groups, with one-year survival of roughly 40% versus 12% in the pre-immunotherapy era.

-The Brims decision-tree model (J Thorac Oncol 2016) added serum albumin and weight loss to performance status and hemoglobin and stratified 1,010 patients into four risk groups with median survival of 20.8, 13.7, 7.9, and 3.7 months.
+The Brims decision-tree model (J Thorac Oncol 2016) added serum albumin and weight loss to performance status and hemoglobin and stratified patients into risk groups, with median survival ranging from 34.0 months in the best group to 7.5 months in the worst (482-patient derivation cohort, 174-patient external validation).

 When an oncology team talks about prognosis in pleural mesothelioma, they are rarely working from stage alone.
 They weigh a small set of clinical numbers shown across decades of trials to predict how the disease behaves and how well a person will tolerate treatment.
 The most important of those numbers is performance status.
 This guide is for someone who keeps hearing “ECOG 1” and wants to understand what is being measured and why it shapes the treatment options on the table.